“The more that you read, the more things you will know. The more that you learn, the more places you'll go.” Dr Seuss, ‘I can read with my eyes shut!’

 “When I first started, I thought I would need to be an expert but I soon realised as it is primary level reading, it is the time and attention you give each child that is the important part.
 Whether you are reading to them, or they to you, sharing how to listen, think and communicate is key.” explains Esme.

-We are always in need of new volunteers to ensure this programme keeps thriving - if you are interested in volunteering, Time for Paddington will manage the whole process including the police check and introduction to the school.
+We are always in need of new volunteers to ensure this programme keeps thriving - if you are interested in volunteering, the Paddington Community Programme will manage the whole process including the police check and introduction to the school.
 The school will give you a full briefing, and the children you are allocated will choose their own books.

 “All you need to do is arrive at the school with your sense of wonder to share with the children, and watch as their choice of books develops alongside their pride in their abilities.”
 Esme Inegbu